cloudmix-dev/workertown/www/docs/src/pages/docs/packages/search/tutorial.md

 ```

 A search with multiple tags acts as an **and** operation, meaning that all tags
-must be present for an document to be included in the search.
+must be present for a document to be included in the search.

 ```bash
 curl -XGET -H 'Authorization: Bearer super_secret_api' 'localhost:8787/v1/search/test?term=test&fields=content&tags=test,invalid'